anushkumar13/Low-Level-Design/02_Object_Oriented_Design_Principles.md

 }
 ```

+Now the work is divided properly.
+Har class ka apna kaam.

+---

-#### 2. **O – Open/Closed Principle (OCP)**
+### 2. O – Open/Closed Principle (OCP)

-Classes should be open for extension but closed for modification.
-This means we should be able to add new functionality without changing existing code.
+Your class should be open for adding new features but closed for changing existing code.

+This means, agar mujhe new functionality add karni hai, toh I shouldn't touch old code.

 **Example:**